Chaitalykundu/Data-Engineer/07-DBT/Theory/01-Introduction/01-Theory.md

 &nbsp;

-# Role of dbt in the Modern Data Stack
+# Data Flow of Modern Data Stack

 In a modern data stack, data generally flows like this: